jvanderbiest/lunchorder/README.md

 The purpose of this repository is to write clean and reusable / testable javascript.
 It should also be possible to host multiple backend services and easily switch between them.
 In its current state this is more like a pet-project, it is not intended as a complete product but may eventually end up as such.

+## As a finished product it should
+- authenticate users
+	- should support multiple authentication providers by using [passport.js]
+	- should support user profile
+- have an editable lunch catalog for multiple sandwich shops
+	- persisted in firebase, editable by administrator
+- list the lunch catalog and have multiple order possibilities for multiple users
+- send the order to snackbar at a specified time
+- credit the users after a succesfull order
+- have a pluggable backend system
+- have a configurable front-end system

+## What it currently can do
+- Authenticate users

 # Used technologies
 Currently the following technologies are used
 - [node.js]